-- a) Applicants are referred to rule 1.5 of the General Academic Rules regarding the procedure for applications for admission. - b) Applications for admission close on 30 June for first time entrants. - c) No application will be accepted unless the applicant complies with the general admission requirements of the NWU, - the APS for the LLB and BCom in Law qualifications is 30. - the APS for the BA in Law programme is 28. - the minimum language requirements for the LLB, BA in Law and BCom in Law is a pass at level 5 (60-69%) in the Home Language level and a pass at level 5 (60-69%) in the First Additional Language. - Mathematics level 4 (50-59%) is required for admission to the BCom in Law. - The minimum admission requirements for the LLB extended programme are: - o an APS of 28. - a pass at level 4 (50-59%) in the Home Language and a pass at level 4 (50-59%) in the First Additional Language level
+- a) Applicants are referred to rule 1.5 of the General Academic Rules regarding the procedure for applications for admission. - b) Applications for admission close on 30 June for first time entrants. - c) No application will be accepted unless the applicant complies with the general admission requirements of the NWU, and specific faculty requirements of a programme provided in these rules: - the APS for the LLB and BCom in Law qualifications is 30. - the APS for the BA in Law programme is 28. - the minimum language requirements for the LLB, BA in Law and BCom in Law is a pass at level 5 (60-69%) in the Home Language level and a pass at level 5 (60-69%) in the First Additional Language. - Mathematics level 4 (50-59%) is required for admission to the BCom in Law. - The minimum admission requirements for the LLB extended programme are: - o an APS of 28. - a pass at level 4 (50-59%) in the Home Language and a pass at level 4 (50-59%) in the First Additional Language level